-Short for difference, the diff command compares the content of two files line by line.
+Short for difference, the diff command compares the contents of two files line by line.
 After analyzing the files, it will output the lines that do not match.
-Programmers often use this command when they need to make some program alterations instead of rewriting the entire source code.
+Programmers often use this command when they need to make program alterations instead of rewriting the entire source code.

 The simplest form of this command is diff file1.ext file2.ext

-The tar command is the most widely used command to archive multiple files into a tarball — a common Linux file format that is similar to zip format, but compression is optional.
+The tar command is the most used command to archive multiple files into a tarball — a common Linux file format that is similar to zip format, with compression being optional.

 This command is quite complex with a long list of functions such as adding new files into an existing archive, listing the content of an archive, extracting the content from an archive, and many more.
 Check out some practical examples to know more about other functions.

 chmod is another Linux command, used to change the read, write, and execute permissions of files and directories.
 As this command is rather complicated, you can read the full tutorial in order to execute it properly.

 In Linux, all files are owned by a specific user.
 The chown command enables you to change or transfer the ownership of a file to the specified username.
 For instance, chown linuxuser2 file.ext will make linuxuser2 as the owner of the file.ext.